dotboris/boxes_server/README.md

 Boxes server is the server component of a collaborative drawing application.

-Boxes server is divided into a number of daemons, tools and services.
-Every one of the daemons, tools and services are packaged as gems.
-Boxes server is designed to be distributed and scalable.
+Boxes server is made up of multiple components.
+It contains: daemons, gems, web services & utilities.

+The daemons and web services are packaged as [Docker](https://www.docker.com/) images.

+The gems and utilities are packaged as standard Ruby gems.